Pharmacodynamics

 The observed adverse reactions are presented below.

-With the clotting system: often – hematuria and nasal bleeding; infrequent – hypocoagulation and/or increased frequency of bleeding during administration of warfarin.
+From the blood coagulation system: often – hematuria and nosebleeds; uncommon – hypocoagulation and/or increased bleeding while taking warfarin.

-Digestive system disorders: very common – diarrhea (pronounced in some cases), nausea (mostly mild to moderate), vomiting (mostly mild to moderate), stomatitis (mostly mild), anorexia (mild to moderate), increased ALT activity (mostly mild to moderate); common – dehydration (due to diarrhea, nausea, vomiting, and anorexia), dry mouth (mostly mild), elevated ACT activity (mostly mild or moderate), elevated bilirubin levels (mostly mild or moderate); infrequent – pancreatitis, hepatitis (single cases of liver failure, in some cases with lethal outcome have been reported).
+From the digestive system: very often – diarrhea (in some cases severe), nausea (mostly mild or moderate), vomiting (mostly mild or moderate), stomatitis (mostly mild), anorexia (mild or moderate), increased ALT activity (mostly mild or moderate); often – dehydration (due to diarrhea, nausea, vomiting and anorexia), dry mouth (mostly mild), increased AST activity (mostly mild or moderate), increased bilirubin levels (mostly mild or moderate); infrequently – pancreatitis, hepatitis (isolated cases of liver failure have been reported, in some cases with death).

-In the organs of vision: frequently – conjunctivitis, blepharitis, xerophthalmia (mostly of mild degree of intensity); infrequent – reversible corneal erosion, disorder of eyelash growth.
+From the organ of vision: often – conjunctivitis, blepharitis, xerophthalmia (mostly mild); infrequently – reversible corneal erosion, impaired eyelash growth.

-Respiratory system: often – interstitial pneumonia (degree 3-4 of toxicity, up to fatal).
+From the respiratory system: often – interstitial pneumonia (grade 3-4 toxicity, including death).

-Urinary system disorders: often – asymptomatic elevation of creatinine in the blood, proteinuria.
+From the urinary system: often – asymptomatic increase in the level of creatinine in the blood, proteinuria.

-Dermatological reactions: very common – rash (pustular), itching, dry skin, including formation of cracks with erythema; common – changes in the nails, alopecia; rarely – bullous skin changes, including toxic epidermal necrolysis, Stevens-Johnson syndrome and erythema multiforme exudative, cutaneous vasculitis.
+Dermatological reactions: very often – rash (pustular), itching, dry skin, including the formation of cracks against the background of erythema; often – nail changes, alopecia; rarely – bullous skin changes, including toxic epidermal necrolysis, Stevens-Johnson syndrome and erythema multiforme exudative, cutaneous vasculitis.

-Others: very common – asthenia (mostly mild), often – increase in body temperature.
+Other: very often – asthenia (mostly mild), often – increased body temperature.

 Overdose

-Symptoms: increased frequency and severity of some adverse reactions, mainly diarrhea and skin rash.
+Symptoms: increased frequency and severity of certain adverse reactions, mainly diarrhea and skin rash.

-Treatment: symptomatic therapy is carried out.
-An antidote is not known.
+Treatment: carry out symptomatic therapy.
+No antidote is known.

 ---|---|